google merchant center website needs improvement

 Use this workflow before choosing another tool.

-Merchants seeing a website-needs-improvement issue in Merchant Center and trying to identify which visible store trust gaps to fix first.
+Shopify and ecommerce sellers researching website needs improvement Google Merchant Center issues and trying to identify visible store quality gaps before deciding what to fix next.
 The useful move is to turn that search into a small operating decision: what gets captured, who reviews it, what copy is safe, and what should stop before it reaches a customer.

-A website-needs-improvement issue should be handled like a reviewer walkthrough.
-The buyer needs to confirm that contact paths, policy pages, account details, landing pages, product information, and checkout-visible values are easy to access and consistent.
+A website-needs-improvement issue should be handled like a reviewer walkthrough of the public store.
+The owner needs to confirm that contact paths, footer links, policy pages, account-facing details, landing pages, product information, checkout-visible values, and business identity signals are easy to access and consistent.
 Treat the template below as a starting point for review, not as final external copy.
 The buyer still needs to adapt it to their business, product, policy, tools, consent rules, and support boundaries.

-1. 01Open the store in a clean browser and confirm the homepage, product pages, policy pages, contact page, cart, and checkout path load normally.
+1. 01Open the store in a clean browser on mobile and desktop and confirm the homepage, collection pages, product pages, policy pages, contact page, cart, and checkout path load normally.

 3. 03Check that return, refund, shipping, privacy, terms, and contact pages are linked from public navigation or footer areas.

-4. 04Review product page claims, pricing, availability, images, variants, and checkout values for contradictions.
+4. 04Review product page title, description, images, variants, price, availability, claims, shipping expectations, and checkout-visible values for contradictions.

 Website trust improvement flow